songej/youtube_section_repeat/README.md

 **The ultimate tool for musicians, dancers, language learners, and anyone who needs to master specific parts of a video.**

 Section Repeat for YouTube™ is a browser extension engineered to enhance practice and learning efficiency on the YouTube platform.
-It provides a keyboard-driven interface for precise slicing and repeating of video segments.
+It provides a keyboard-driven interface for slicing and repeating of video segments.
 It enables A-B repeat style practice by looping user-defined clips, prioritizing a streamlined, mouse-free experience for music, dance, and language learning.

 ---